PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 extraction preserves both already-tested callbacks and now has a focused runtime equivalence contract.

+## Late Concat shared-scope characterization

+With the phase store fixed at 128/128, the next refactoring does not add a phase record.
+The selected lowerer cluster creates one `ModelIRPassStateScope` and runs four consecutive owners: axis-3 constant Concat layout, Dequantize/Concat/Quantize layout, LayerNorm statistics layout, and layout-Transpose cleanup.
+All four result locals are unconsumed, while the scope is loaded exactly once by each owner.

+A new focused contract fixes the current four-owner order, targets, arguments, shared-scope identity, preceding late cost-volume Conv-affine result, following layout-optimization guard, and absence of result consumers.
+A strict expected failure requires one `run_late_concat_layout_cleanup` owner that creates the scope internally and a single retained `_late_concat_layout_results` composite.
+The composite deliberately remains outside the full phase store.

+No production source changed.
+Validation completed sequentially under core-only `uv`: the related baseline is `72 passed in 0.86s`.
+The focused characterization must retain those passes plus one intentional strict xfail;
+targeted Ruff, bytecode compilation, and whitespace validation must pass before commit and push.

+Implementation must return the four mappings as an ordered tuple without merging schemas, prove callback order and shared scope identity, keep the 128-phase bound unchanged, run sequential gates, document, commit, and push.
+Never create, update, or reopen a pull request.

 ## Guarded terminal BatchMatMul implementation

 The three characterized results now record inside their original guard under: